Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Detroit Jazz Fest (free every Labor Day weekend)

-Movement (dance/electronic music), Detroit, Memorial Day weekend 3 months agoAnswered by Carol via WorldNomads.com
+Movement (dance/electronic music), Detroit, Memorial Day weekend over 2 years agoAnswered by Carol via WorldNomads.com

 Zozobra is kind of the original Burning Man that is held in Santa Fe, New Mexico every year.
 A fun, unique cultural event that used to scare the S*@% out of me as a kid.